 Don't think it's possible?
 Check out this short 1 minute video on how to grow trees in containers.

 Note that he mentions cutting the top off.
 That is the key to stopping the tree from getting any taller.
 It will grow outwards instead of up.
 You just have to keep them trimmed to the size you want.

-I don't have enough room in my backyard to grow trees so I get them from other grower in Ontario.
+I don't have enough room in my backyard plant nursery to grow trees so I get them from other grower in Ontario.
 If there is a tree you would like, let me know and I will see if I can get it.